yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/backing-up-data.md

     weight: 703
 ---

-This page covers backups for YugaByte DB CE.
+This page covers backups for YugaByte DB.
 Here are some points to keep in mind.

-- Export-based backups (YugaByte DB CE)
+- Export-based backups
   - Single row ACID backups
   - Backup the schema and data separately
   - Multi-threaded parallelism

-- Distributed backups (YugaByte DB EE)
+- Distributed backups
   - Single table ACID backups
   - Integrated backup solution, integrated with object stores such as AWS S3
   - Massively parallel, efficient for very large data sets